 From October to December 2018, Chico MacMurtrie is Artist Resident at the Angewandte as well as Visiting Professor at the department Art and Communication Practices.
 The Angewandte is looking forward to working together with the renowned artist and director of Amorphic Robot Works from New York who causes sensation with his Border Crossers.
 The “Euro Border Crosser” by Chico MacMurtrie is an interdisciplinary project/course at the University of Applied Arts Vienna.

 During his residency, MacMurtrie will lead a team of students, to create a light weight large scale robotic sculpture, as well as the autonomous vehicle which transports it.
-The students will be responsible for all aspects of the project, from design to deployment, culminating in the launch of the “Border Crosser” as part of several public performances on both Campus, crossing our own campus “borders.”
+The students will be responsible for all aspects of the project, from design to deployment, culminating in the launch of the “Border Crosser” as part of several public performances, crossing our own campus “borders.”
 This inflatable sculpture, several stories high, will eventually be deployed at borders in Europe.
 Selected students are eligible to participate in a performance with the first Border Crosser (see image) the first week of November (Nov.
 1st to 3rd to be confirmed) in Munich Germany.

 Visionary in its scope, the work symbolizes the humanities in action and the empowerment that can be achieved through working together, overcoming obstacles and divides, and discovering creative solutions.
 It is the unique combination of our differences, our collective humanity that extends our reach towards brave new futures.